grbeno/django-drf-react/Readme.md

 ### Django-Django REST framework-ReactJs sample to develop web applications

-This sample project is based on Django, Django REST framework (backend) and ReactJS library (frontend).
-The sample contains a basic setup to develop custom web applications.
+This sample project is based on Django (backend) and the ReactJS library (frontend) using Django REST framework.
+The project provides a basic setup for developing custom web applications.

 #### Tools & requisites
 - Windows